 Eleven local Chicagoans are facing federal charges of unemployment fraud.
 While federal cases can be quite different than those levied by the state, a crime is a crime, and the potential for prison time is bad no matter what court you’re in.

 Fraud typically involves misrepresentation in order to gain financial benefit.
-According to this article from the Chicago Sun Times, the defendants are accused of defrauding anywhere from $15,000 to about $41,000 by claiming they were unemployed when they actually weren’t.
+According to this article from the Chicago Sun-Times, the defendants are accused of defrauding anywhere from $15,000 to about $41,000 by claiming they were unemployed when they actually weren’t.
 Altogether, the 11 are said to have gotten more than $255, 000 from the Illinois Department of Employment Security.

-There actual charges are of mail fraud and misdemeanor theft.
+Their actual charges are of mail fraud and misdemeanor theft.
 Two of the defendants were employees of the Postal Service.

-Despite their claims of unemployment, and in addition to those working for the U.S. Postal Service, the 11 included a bricklayer, an administrative support specialize, a maintenance mechanic, a box maker, and a truck driver, among other things.
+Despite their claims of unemployment, and in addition to those working for the U.S. Postal Service, the 11 included a bricklayer, an administrative support specialist, a maintenance mechanic, a box maker, and a truck driver, among other things.